-Check in will be at 1:30 pm for the 200k, 4:30 pm for the 100 k, from the KTA parking lot – 50 E Puainako St. Hilo, and at 9:30 pm for the 50 k at the Puu Huluhulu Cinder Cone Parking Lot across from the Saddle Road & Mauna Kea Access Road Intersection.
-Masks will be required to check in with Alyx & Billy ( by a Green Kia Soul).
-Please ONLY have runners come up to us ( keep your crews in the car ), and please allow 6 feet from any other runners you may see while getting final instructions.
+Check in will be at 3:30 pm for the 200k, 3:30 pm for the 100 k, from the KTA parking lot – 50 E Puainako St. Hilo, at 9:30 pm for the 50 k at the Puu Huluhulu Cinder Cone Parking Lot across from the Saddle Road & Mauna Kea Access Road Intersection, and at 11:30 pm at Kilohana Hunters Station for the 25k.

 100% Pavement with most of the elevation gain in the first half ( for the 100k).
 The route is approx. 7500 feet of climbing, and 5000 feet of descent!
 The course is alongside Saddle Road from Hilo to Waimea.

 The 50k is 100% pavement with 700 ft elevation gain and 5000 ft. elevation descent.
+The 25k is almost 3000 feet of descent.
 The 200 K is an out and back Hilo to Waimea, to Hilo run with 12,500 feet of climbing and of descent.

 Runners will be required to be self sufficient.
 Runners are required to have their own "water and food drops" or crew meeting them along the course.
 We ask IF you have a crew that they, pull well off the road and shoulder allowing enough space for other runners to pass safely.
 Runners will be responsible for getting back to the start from Waimea to Hilo or Mauna Kea Access Road intersection.